DomiStyle/docker-eldewrito/README.md

 This is a Dockerfile for running the ElDewrito server under Linux.
 The container uses Wine to run the Windows application and xvfb to create a virtual desktop.

+The container is running 100% headless - no GUI is required for installation, execution or configuration.

 The game files are required in order to start this container.
 They are not bundled within the container and you will have to provide them.

 ## Usage